 I don't know about you, but I just love the most wonderful time of the year!
-As of Nov.
-11, 2022, Walt Disney World is ALL in for Christmastime — not just at the theme parks but also at the hotels.
+Starting Nov.
+14, 2025, Walt Disney World will be ALL in for Christmastime — not just at the theme parks but also at the hotels.
 Each and every Christmas, Disney’s elves get to work making sure every bit of the resort feels like your home for the holidays.
-From Value to Deluxe, each Walt Disney World Resort hotel is decked out with unique, themed ornaments and decorations sure to catch your eye.
-Most of the Deluxe Disney World Resort hotels got an extra-special dusting of Christmas magic with life-size gingerbread houses, carousels and more decadent displays.
+From value to deluxe, each Walt Disney World Resort hotel is decked out with unique, themed ornaments and decorations sure to catch your eye.
+Most of the Disney World Resort deluxe hotels get an extra-special dusting of Christmas magic with life-size gingerbread houses, carousels and more decadent displays.

 What Should I Expect?

 Disney World Christmas decorations and over-the-top gingerbread displays are a classic addition to select resorts during the holidays.
-We were so excited to see the life-size gingerbread houses at the Grand Floridian, the Contemporary and the spinning carousel at the Beach Club Resort.
+We are so excited to see the life-size gingerbread houses at the Contemporary and the rotating carousel at the Beach Club Resort.
 Whether you’re staying on- or off-site, you can make like a frog and hop to any and all of the hotels to see the decorations.
-(And catch some savings if you book your hotel with us!)
+(And catch some savings if you book your hotel with us — which you can book today for a refundable $200 deposit!)

 Along with the gingerbread displays, you can expect each hotel to deck its halls with magnificent trees, garland, special holiday tunes (including a live pianist at Disney's Grand Floridian in the evenings), Disney pal pop-ups and more.
 You can find some unique treats at each of the hotels to ring in the holidays, from peppermint to eggnog.
-Some of the sweets even pay homage to the traditional gingerbread displays, including gingerbread shingles at Disney's Grand Floridian Resort.
+Some of the sweets even pay homage to the traditional gingerbread displays.
 Each resort also has special, limited-edition ornaments in the gift shops if you'd like to check some shopping off of your list!

 Resort hopping during the holidays is a fun and festive day-off activity.
 Anyone is welcome to use Disney transportation to hop from resort to resort.
 However, if you're driving, you will need a dining reservation to park at any of the resorts.
 If you don't have one, we'd suggest parking at the Transportation and Ticket Center (though you would need to pay the parking fee) and taking the resort monorail.
 Alternatively, you could park for free at Disney Springs and take a bus to your first stop.